Three Poems of Khadkasingh Rai “kandha” खडकसिंह राई ‘काँढा’का केही कबिताहरु

 The Style of Kandha’s Poetry

-1. Early Stage – Romantic and Entertaining
+1. Early platform – Romantic and Entertaining

-2. Middle Stage – Identity and Existence
+2. Middle platform – Identity and Existence

-3. Final Stage – Philosophical and Spiritual
+3. last platform – thoughtful and Spiritual

 Examples of His Poetry

-Here is one of his well-known poems, "Ma Kaha Lagāu Bāli" ("Where Do I Plant My Crop?"):
+Here is single of his good-known poems, "mother Kaha delayāu Bāli" ("Where Do I Plant My Crop?"):

 “Tīmro veertā ra punstvadwārā chhāḍidieko